dfyz/llvm-project/README.md

-# The LLVM Compiler Infrastructure
+# The LLVM Compiler Infrastructure (with the DEC Alpha backend)

-This directory and its subdirectories contain source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and runtime environments.
+This is a work-in-progress effort to make the DEC Alpha LLVM backend work again (it was removed from the LLVM tree quite a few years ago).

+Current status: doesn't build (yet).

+The current issues are tracked in [the TODO file](llvm/lib/Target/Alpha/TODO.txt).